Luca3317/libsignalcopy/README.md

 libsignal-protocol-go
 =====================

-Libsignal-protocol-go is a Go implementation of the Signal Client Protocol.
+Libsignal-protocol-go is a Go implementation of the Signal Client Protocol..

 Documentation